MossyStone/GermanToEnglishDict/README.md

-# German To English Dictionary
+# English To German Dictionary
-**German To English Dictionary** is a small translation user interface.
+**English To German Dictionary** is a small translation user interface.
 The user will input an English word and receive a translation of the given word in German.
 If the word does not exist in the text file, the user is prompted to add it.